 Risk management

-People check the threat score to avoid false alarms.
-The model is also constantly improving through feedback and new training data.
-The police and the NFI ensure that the data used remains clean and that the model adapts to new forms of communication, such as street language or changing threat patterns.
+People check messages with a high threat score to avoid false alarms.
+Also, people always have the option to investigate messages on their own initiative and based on their own estimation, even if they might be missed by the model.
+In addition, the model is constantly improving through feedback and new training data.
+The police and the NFI ensure that the data used remain clean and that the model adapts to new forms of communication, such as street language or changing threat patterns.

 Legal basis

-The processing of investigative data falls under the Police Data Act (Wpg) section 9; processing for the purpose of maintaining law and order in a particular case.
+The processing of investigative data falls under the Police Data Act (Wpg) Article 9; processing for the purpose of maintaining law and order in a particular case.

-The data to be analysed by the threat to life model was obtained under section 94, 126h-126w, 552i Code of Criminal Procedure.
+The data to be analysed by the threat-to-life model was obtained under section 94, 126h-126w, 552i of the Code of Criminal Procedure.

 Links to legal bases